imagineLife/nodeWork/pizzaAPI/readme.md

 # A Pizza-Delivery API

 *No NPM.*
 *No Packages.*
 *Just Node.*
-This is an API for a mock pizza-delivery company.
+This is an API for a mock pizza-delivery company, an exercise in executing a node server with no npm dependencies.

 **3rd Party API Integrations**
 This integrates with the sandbox of [Stripe](https://stripe.com/)for accepting user payment.
 This integrates with the sandbox of [Mailgun](https://www.mailgun.com) for sending order receipts via email.

 ## User Stories
 **Users Can:**